PSU-AXA-Somalia/AXA-PSU-Somalia/README.md

    b) TAMSAT v3
    c) TAMSAT Soil moisture
    d) CCI Soil moisture

 ## What does it do?

 First, the code first creates a repository of all the data on your own computer in a standardised way.
-**WARNING - RUNNING OUTSIDE THE SAMPLE DATA HERE WILL TAKE SEVERAL Gb SPACE - CONSIDER RUNNING ON A HARD-DRIVE**

  1. Automatically downloads data from source (code exists, working out Github) - Sample data is preloaded into this repository
- 2. Standardises the data to a daily geoTif with predefined filenames, projections (to come standardises the grid)
+ 2. Standardises the data to a daily geoTif with predefined filenames and a custom projections (FUTURE FEATURE: standardized grids)
- 3. Temporally sums to a Pentadal (~5 days), Dekadal (~10 days) and monthly
+ 3. Temporally sums the data to a Pentadal (~5 days), Dekadal (~10 days) and Monthly timesteps, where you control missing data

 Second, the code